 Over claimers are students who tend to choose “know it well, understand the concept” to both real and pseudo concepts.

-Lower claimers are students who tend to choose “never heard of it” to both real the pseudo concepts.
+Low claimers are students who tend to choose “never heard of it” to both the real and the pseudo concepts.

 Ideal respondents are students who tend to choose “know it well, understand the concept” to real concepts but “never heard of it” to pseudo concepts.